Riding School and Equine Learning Centre 01844 202966

 Horsewyse is an equine riding and learning centre with a difference, we are a not -for-profit community interest company which was established in 2009.
 We are located in Long Crendon on a large farm on the Buckinghamshire / Oxfordshire border.
 Our Facilities include an floodlit indoor school, horsewalker, stables and 30 acres of grass paddocks.
 We have a riding school licence from Aylesbury Vale and provide public and employers’ liability insurance.
 We also provide DIY, part and full livery.

-We provide lessons, hacking and polocrosse for all ability of rider but our main focus is the provision of equine facilitated learning activities for children, young people and adults with learning, behavioural and physical difficulties.
+We provide lessons and hacking for all ability of rider but our main focus is the provision of equine facilitated learning activities for children, young people and adults with learning, behavioural and physical difficulties.
 We have experience of working with a wide range of conditions, but are keen to extend our services to all who may benefit.
 We would love to hear from you to discuss your specific needs.

 Conditions that we have experience of include: autistic spectrum disorders (from severe autism to high-functioning), reactive attachment disorder, detachment disorder, addiction in the family, self-harm; low confidence, family abuse, William’s syndrome, emotional, behavioural and social (EBSD) difficulties, epilepsy, multiple and complex learning difficulties, Down’s syndrome, and selective mutism.

 We work with individuals, siblings and family groups as well as school (or other organisation) groups.
 Schools that we work with include: The Vale Federation (Booker Park, Harding House, Stocklake Park), Chilworth House, The MacIntyre School, the Epilepsy Society, Aylesbury Vale and Wycombe Pupil Referral Units, Iffley Mead School, the Henry Box School.

 The Horsewyse team and approach